net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 ### I downloaded a .zip file and all I see are weird files.
 Where is Net64?

-You accidentally downloaded the source code, you need to download the 7z above the source code download ([Net64+ 2.0 Client is here](https://github.com/Tarnadas/net64plus/releases/tag/2.4.0)).
-Also make sure you downloaded it either from the Net64 Discord or Tarandas’s Github
+You accidentally downloaded the source code, you need to download the 7z above the source code download ([Net64+ 2.0 Client is here](https://github.com/Tarnadas/net64plus/releases/latest)).
+Also make sure you downloaded it either from the Net64 Discord or Tarnadas’ Github

 ### How do I extract the client from the RAR?